benjystanton/benjystanton.github.io/_posts/2020-02-08-books-about-racism-in-the-uk.md

 - Black and British: A Forgotten History by [David Olusoga](https://twitter.com/DavidOlusoga)
 - Heart Of The Race: Black Women's Lives in Britain by Beverley Bryan
 - Safe: On Black British Men Reclaiming Space by Derek Owusu
+- What is Islamophobia?: Racism, Social Movements and the State by [Narzanin Massoumi](https://twitter.com/narzanin)